karnHarsh/face-mask-detection/README.md

 # face-mask-detection
-A project to detect faces with or without face mask.\n Contributors - Diksha Singh, Sampath Kenguva, Harsh Karn
+A project to detect faces with or without face mask.

+Contributors - Diksha Singh, Sampath Kenguva, Harsh Karn